-KS2 SATs take place nationally in the week commencing 8th May 2017
+KS2 SATs take place nationally in the week commencing 13th May 2019

-Tests will be administered in the following subjects:

-- Reading (60 minutes)
+Tests will be administered in the following subjects: • Reading (60 minutes)

 - Punctuation, Vocabulary and Grammar (45 minutes)

 - Spelling (approximately 15 minutes)

 - Mathematics

 - Paper 1: Arithmetic (30 minutes)

 - Paper 2: Reasoning (40 minutes)

 - Paper 3: Reasoning (40 minutes)

-- There are no tests to be administered in Science this year.

-- All tests are externally marked.

-- As in recent years, writing will be teacher assessed internally.
+- All tests are externally marked. - As in recent years, writing will be teacher assessed internally.